francislewis/bots/karmaBreakdown.md

 1. PRAW - (Python reddit API wrapper)
 You can install with ' pip install praw '

-2. pprint - To  make the printed data look pretty
+2. pprint - To  make the printed data look pretty.
 Is included with python so nothing to install!